greenelab/meta-review/manuscript.md

 However, there is no objective system to compare and weight the different types of contributions and produce an ordered author list.

 To address this issue, we generalized the concept of "co-first" authorship, in which two or more authors are denoted as making equal contributions to a paper.
-We defined four types of contributions [@tJKvnIaZ], from major to minor, and reviewed the GitHub discussions and commits to assign authors to these categories.
+We defined four types of contributions [@PZMP42Ak], from major to minor, and reviewed the GitHub discussions and commits to assign authors to these categories.
 A randomized algorithm then arbitrarily ordered authors within each contribution category, and we combined the category-specific author lists to produce a traditional ordering.
 The randomization procedure was shared with the authors in advance (pre-registered) and run in a deterministic manner.
 Given the same author contributions, it always produced the same ordered author list.